- Published on

 - But the response told that the

-usernameparamter was required for cofig generation.
+usernameparameter was required for config generation.

 ┌──(kali@kali)-[~/Desktop/htb/twomillion]